 This one would be your obvious first step in successfully implementing and managing the design research repository.
 Defining the ownership showcases a strong case of alignment to the research and insights goals.

 Even within the team, assign leaders to run the whole process.
-These leaders should have a holistic view of the organization and the requirements from the research process to define workflows, make decisions and help increase adoption within the organization.
+These leaders should have a holistic view of the organization and the requirements from the research process to define efficient workflows, make decisions and help increase adoption within the organization.
 While multiple people can contribute to the success of the insights repository, there have to champion that holds the overarching vision and mission.

 2. Organize your UX research